arthurmeyer/Convolutional_Deep_Belief_Network/README.md

 3. demo_cdbn_mnist.py
 This file contain a simple working example of CDBN used on the MNIST dataset.
 After training, you can see the accuracy of the network.
-This accuracy should not be very high since the network is not tuned for this in specific.
-Rather the whole pipeline seems to be working.
+This accuracy should not be very high since the network is not tuned for this in specific and I did not modify this project for at least half a year.
+Rather the whole pipeline seems to be working and this is the most important point.